stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/regent/README.md

 # Regent version of NEMOLite2D #

-This implementation of NEMOLite2D uses Regent (http://regent-lang.org/) to handle the dataflow parallemlism.
+This implementation of NEMOLite2D uses Regent (http://regent-lang.org/) to handle the dataflow parallelism.

 Requirements:
 LLVM 3.5-3.8 or 6